 Requirements of a Qualified Joint Venture LLC

-• If a married couple forms an LLC in a non-community property state (known as a “common law property state”), they do not qualify for the Qualified Joint Venture election.
+If a married couple forms an LLC in a non-community property state (known as a “common law property state”), they can’t qualify for the Qualified Joint Venture election.

-• If a married couple forms an LLC in a community property state, they do qualify for the Qualified Joint Venture election, as long as they also meet the following additional requirements, as per Revenue Procedure 2002-69:
+If a married couple forms an LLC in a community property state, they can qualify for the Qualified Joint Venture election, as long as they meet the following requirements (as per Revenue Procedure 2002-69):

 Community Property States: